Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Methodology

 \subsection{Model Setting}

-We assume that a transportation network company (TNC) needs to provide ride-sharing services to inelastic and spatially heterogeneous demand in a study region.
+We assume that a transportation network company (TNC) needs to provide ride-pooling services to inelastic and spatially heterogeneous demand in a study region.
 A dense grid of streets covers the region, and service vehicles can travel on the street network along the E-W or N-S direction.
 Here, we let E, NE, N, NW, W, SW, S, and SE stand for East, Northeast, North, Northwest, West, Southwest, South, and Southeast directions, respectively.
-The region is simply connected\footnote{If the study region is not simply connected (i.e., containing ``holes''), the general modeling framework is still applicable, but the definition of vehicle travel directions and the estimate of travel distance should be carefully revised.
-This topic will be left for future research.} and can be approximated by a set of relatively homogeneous square zones, each with side length $\Phi$ [km].
+The region is simply connected\footnote{If the study region is not simply connected (i.e., containing ``holes''), the general modeling framework is still applicable, but the definition of vehicle travel directions and the estimate of travel distance should be carefully updated.
+This topic will be left for future research.} and can be approximated by a set of relatively homogeneous square zones,\footnote{In this study, we assume that the partition of the region is given.
+Methods for partitioning spatially heterogeneous areas have been proposed in various contexts; e.g., for spatial quantization \citep{du1999centroidal}, for developing macroscopic fundamental diagrams \citep{ji2012spatial}, for school districting \citep{ferland1990decision}, for shape control \citep{ouyang2006discretization,ouyang2007design}, and for network districting \citep{xie2016railroad}.
+Additionally, the square zone shape is chosen in this paper for simplicity; optimal zone partition shapes under a few cost metrics are discussed in \citet{xie2015optimal}.} each with side length $\Phi$ [km].
 Figure \ref{fig:study region 1} shows an example, in which the study region is approximated by a grid of 16 zones.
 Let $\mathcal{K}$ denote the set of zones, i.e., $\mathcal{K}=\{1,2,\cdots,|\mathcal{K}|\}$.
 The shortest distance between the centroids of zones $i$ and $j$ via the street network is denoted by $L_{ij}$ [km]; e.g., $L_{5, 13} = L_{13, 5} = 3\Phi$ in Figure \ref{fig:study region 1}.
 We define $A_i^r$ to be the index of the adjacent zone on the $r$ side of zone $i$, where $r\in\{\text{E}, \text{N}, \text{W}, \text{S}\}$, and $A_i^r = 0$ (i.e., index for a dummy zone, added for modeling convenience) if no such a zone exists.
 In Figure \ref{fig:study region 1}, for zone $6$, $A_6^\text{E} = 0$, $A_6^\text{N} = 9$, $A_6^\text{W} = 5$, and $A_6^\text{S} = 3$.
 Furthermore, zones are grouped based on their relative positions to each zone $i\in\mathcal{K}$.
 We let $G_i^r$ denote the indices of zones in the $r$ direction of zone $i$, where $r\in \{\text{E}, \text{NE}, \text{N}, \text{NW}, \text{W}, \text{SW}, \text{S}, \text{SE}\}$.
-Figure \ref{fig:study region 2} shows an illustration, where for example $G_8^{\text{E}} = \{9, 10\}$ and $G_8^{\text{NE}} = \{13, 14, 16\}$.
+For convenience, we also define the set of zones that are aligned along an E-W or N-S line of zone $i$, i.e., $G^{+}_i = G_i^\text{N} \cup G_i^\text{W} \cup G_i^\text{S} \cup G_i^\text{E}$; and all the ``diagonal" ones, i.e., $G^{\times}_i = G_i^\text{NE} \cup G_i^\text{NW} \cup G_i^\text{SW} \cup G_i^\text{SE} = \mathcal{K} \setminus (G^{+}_i\cup\{i\})$ , respectively.
+Figure \ref{fig:study region 2} shows an illustration, where for example $G_8^{\text{E}} = \{9, 10\}$, $G_8^{\text{NE}} = \{13, 14, 16\}$, $G^{+}_8 = \{2, 5, 7, 9, 10, 12, 15\}$, and $G^{\times}_8 = \{1, 3, 4, 6, 11, 13, 14, 16\}$.
 A table of key notation is summarized in \ref{sec:appendix notation}.